Help for your common tax questions

 - For 1099-Bs: If you own Vanguard Real Estate Index Fund, you'll receive your Form 1099-DIV and Form 1099-B, if applicable, for this fund in February when the fund's return of capital is calculated.

-If you transitioned to our new investment platform during the calendar year, you may receive two sets of tax forms: one set in January (for the mutual fund platform) and another set in February (for the brokerage platform).
+If you transitioned to our new investment platform during the calendar year, you may receive two sets of tax forms: Mutual Fund tax forms are issued in January and Brokerage tax forms are issued in three waves beginning in January with the final wave in March.
 You may need both to report your state and local tax liability.

 With a few exceptions, in future tax years you'll likely receive one 1099-consolidated Form for all your mutual fund and brokerage holdings.